Click here to view video.

 Other workplace settings:

-Overall employment of diagnostic medical sonographers and cardiovascular technologists and technicians is projected to grow 17 percent from 2016 to 2026, much faster than the average for all occupations.
-As the large baby-boom population ages, the need to diagnose medical conditions—such as blood clots and heart disease—will likely increase.
-Imaging technology is a tool used in making these diagnoses.
+According to the BLS, overall employment of medical sonographers and cardiovascular technologists and technicians is projected to grow 14 percent from 2020 to 2030, faster than the average for all occupations.

 Diagnostic medical sonographer/ultrasound technologists receive their education through academic programs at hospitals, community colleges, and colleges or universities.
 Advanced certificate programs for persons with prior training are usually one year in length.